27 Best Christian apologetics books to read and study

-➡️ Check out our list of Christian books for women
+➡️ Check out our top 7 apologetics books for beginners.

-Top 27 Christian apologetics books to add to your reading list
+Top 27 Christian apologetics books to read in 2026

 1. ‘Mere Christianity’ by C.S.
 Lewis